-The Company's investment objective is to generate current income and capital appreciation primarily through loans to privately-held middle market companies.
-The portfolio generally consists of senior secured first lien term loans, senior secured second lien term loans, preferred equity and common equity.
-Occasionally, we will receive warrants or other equity participation features which we believe will have the potential to increase the total investment returns.
-These investments are primarily rated below investment grade or are unrated.
+The Company's investment objective is to generate current income and capital appreciation.
+The management team seeks to achieve this objective primarily through making loans, private equity or other investments in privately-held companies.
+The Company may also make debt, equity or other investments in publicly-traded companies.
+(These investments may also include investments in other BDCs, closed-end funds or REITs.)
+We may also pursue other strategic opportunities and invest in other assets or operate other businesses to achieve our investment objective.
+The portfolio generally consists of senior secured first lien term loans, senior secured second lien term loans, senior secured bonds, preferred equity and common equity.
+Occasionally, we will receive warrants or other equity participation features which we believe will have the potential to increase total investment returns.
+Our loan and other debt investments are primarily rated below investment grade or are unrated.
 Investments in below investment grade securities are considered predominantly speculative with respect to the issuer's capacity to pay interest and repay principal when due.